 In order to do this, you need to select which pages are going to be mapped looking at the page level, incoming internal links, pages with valuable content, and top visited pages.

 The primary keyword for a page should be the one with the highest search volume, and it should appear in your most important pages.
 You should also check organic rankings for keywords you want to map, as this will ensure that you do not map a keyword for certain pages when others rank well for it.

 Keyword best practice

-When mapping keywords, you should target no more than 3-4 keywords per page.
-You also shouldn’t target the same keyword as primary on multiple pages.
+When mapping keywords, you should target no more than three or four keywords per page.
+You also should not target the same keyword as primary on multiple pages.
 Listing keywords in order of importance will further help to keep the page content editing process consistent and effective.

 When it comes to branded products you should target brand terms as primary, and keep the non-branded terms as supplementary.